 Radiology Jargon Defined

-There are some tumors that have such an aggressive configuration, these words definitely apply.
-Usually, these lesions are over 99% likely to be really malignant with a high probability of metastases.
+Some tumors have such an aggressive configuration; these words apply.
+Usually, these lesions are over 99% likely to be malignant with a high probability of metastases.

-You are dying to put this your dictation when you obtain the final diagnosis by complicated circuitous logic.
+When you obtain the final diagnosis, you are dying to put this your dictation by complicated, circuitous logic.
 However, it is just not allowed!

 You know it when you see it.
 It is slightly higher density than fluid with small foci of air.

-A tiny finding that is of no significant consequence.
+A tiny finding that you see of no significant consequence.

-It’s what you say when you can’t say constipation because that is a clinical diagnosis.
-But, yet there is tons of poop everywhere!
+It’s what you say when you can’t mention constipation because that is a clinical diagnosis.
+But yet there is tons of poop everywhere!

-Usually a proteinaceous mess within the body.
-It can be contained or free!
+It is usually a proteinaceous mess within the body.
+The glom can be contained or free!
 I would love to use this one.
 It sounds so right…

-Perfect descriptor for that case with a billion findings on CT scan usually with no oral and intravenous contrast.
-Problem is- who want’s to be called a nightmare?
+It is the perfect descriptor for that case, with a billion findings on a CT scan, usually with no oral and intravenous contrast.
+The problem is- who wants to be called a nightmare?

 A patient who has rings in almost every orifice imaginable.
-I am waiting for the right case to use this one!
+I am waiting for the proper case to use this one!

-It’s a breast ultrasound that is ordered as a diagnostic mammogram for a callback or finding but also includes the opposite breast for some unknown reason.
+Screenostics are breast studies ordered as a diagnostic for a callback or finding and include the opposite breast for some unknown reason.
 Hence, the “Screen” part of the word.

-The real story, not the long-winded boring version.
+It’s the real story, not the long-winded, boring version.
 It can be a word or phrase to replace the written history or impression.
-Direct translation from yiddish
+Direct translation from Yiddish

-It’s what you like to say when you make a subtle but really important finding.
-Unfortunately, there is nowhere you can actually say it in your dictation!
+It’s what you like to say when you make a subtle but significant finding.
+Unfortunately, there is nowhere you can say it in your dictation!
 You have to rely on hearing it from others.